KirstieJane/NeuropixelAnalyses/README.md

 ## Status

+WIP: The most recent code is in[spike_analyses_models](https://github.com/BrainonSilicon/NeuropixelAnalyses/blob/master/spike_analyses_models.ipynb)
 - :bug: Key bugs are on logistic-regression branch
 - :bug: Having a few sticking points reshaping the data for a LogReg

+WORKING: The code for analyzing the mouse responses based on spiking is in [spike_by_response_analyses](https://github.com/BrainonSilicon/NeuropixelAnalyses/blob/master/spike_by_response_analyses.ipynb)

 ## Built With